predexbiopharma/Lifescience_Visualization/Data/README.md

 biomarkers. cBioPortal and TCGA provide rich genomic data but no longitudinal tumor measurements, no QoL, no pharmacokinetics, and no cross-domain consistency.

-Synthetic data is the right answer here — provided it is done carefully.
+Synthetic data is the right answer here, provided it is done carefully.
 The goal is not to trick anyone into thinking this is real.
 The goal is a dataset that behaves statistically like real oncology data, respects the biological relationships between domains, and is anchored to published benchmarks so that every number can be traced to a source.
 That is what this dataset is.